sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 We call `Scrypt.contractApi.subscribe(options: SubscribeOptions<T>, cb: (e: ContractCalledEvent<T>) => void): SubScription` to subscribe to events that the contract has been called.
 When a contract gets called and updated, we refresh the UI in real time, re-render all the content on the page and show the updated vote count.

+The subscribe function takes 2 parameters:

-`options: SubscribeOptions<T>`: it includes a contract class, a contract ID, and a optional list of method names monitored.
+1. `options: SubscribeOptions<T>`: it includes a contract class, a contract ID, and a optional list of method names monitored.

 ```ts
 interface SubscribeOptions<T> {